mauricehuguenin/heat_distribution/README.md

 # heat_distribution
 Analysis Scripts and Data used for the submission:

 Huguenin, M. F., Holmes, R. M. and England, M. H. (2022).
-Drivers and distribution of global ocean heat uptake over the last half century. *Nature Geoscience*
+Drivers and distribution of global ocean heat uptake over the last half century. *Nature Communications*

 # Packages and Functions
 I use the following main python3 ([Van Rossum and Drake, 2009](https://dl.acm.org/doi/book/10.5555/1593511)) packages which are publicly available online: